 Dubai wants to rival Orlando

 Florida’s theme-park capital faces a new challenger, with four major theme parks opened in Dubai in 2016.
 They include IMG Worlds of Adventure, the world’s largest indoor theme park with dedicated Marvel and Cartoon Network zones, and the Hollywood-inspired Motiongate, with rides based on blockbusters such as Madagascar and Ghostbusters.
-Slated to open in late 2019, Six Flags Dubai is set to have the largest rollercoaster on the planet.

 You're safe to do a little night-time shopping in Dubai © Enyo Manzano Photography / Getty Images

-It’s probably safer than your home city
+Dubai is probably safer than your home city

 Despite unrest in the region, the UAE is the second safest country in the world, according to the World Economic Forum.
 Dubai is very safe compared with other large cities across the globe, and street crime is rare.
 It’s safe to take taxis at night, and walking around on your own is fine in most areas.
 The biggest dangers are reckless driving and crossing the street, with many motorists ignoring pedestrian crossings.